ASTEROID ASTROLOGY

 Asteroid 6583 was discovered on September 22, 1984, by the Czech astronomer Antonín Mrkos at Kleť Observatory.
 The name was chosen to honor the soprano, and the form Destinn uses her stage-name spelling.
 Mrkos did not choose the name for its phonetic resemblance to destiny.
 That reading came later, from astrologers noticing the coincidence and finding it generative.

 The ethics of using Destinn are simple: read her as a modern asteroid with a pun-driven thematic reading, not as a goddess of fate.
 When the pun produces specific, useful observations about a chart, honor that.
 When the chart pushes back, let the body be quiet.
-She works best as a supplementary reader rather than a headline placement.
+She works best as a supplementary lens rather than a headline placement.

 Destinn in the Natal Chart